Shaw Brothers Studio: History

-Prior to their involvement in the filmmaking business, the Shaw brothers were interested in opera and happened to own a theater in Shanghai; their father also owned a cinema.
+Prior to their involvement in the filmmaking business, the Shaw brothers were interested in opera and owned a theater in Shanghai; their father also owned a cinema.
 One of the plays in their theater, The Man from Shensi, was very popular.
 The Shaw brothers then bought their first camera, and Runje Shaw made this play into a silent film that turned out to be a success.
 Runje Shaw and his brothers Runde and Runme formed a film production company in 1925 in Shanghai called the Tianyi Film Company (also known as Unique).
 The company's earliest films, New Leaf (立地成佛) and Heroine Li Feifei (女侠李飛飛), were shown in Shanghai in 1925.

 A rival studio, Mingxing Film Company, formed a syndicate with five other Shanghai companies to monopolize the distribution and exhibition markets in order to exclude Tianyi films from being shown in theater chains in Shanghai and Southeast Asia.
 The brothers therefore became interested in forming their own network, and Runme Shaw, who was then the distribution manager, traveled to Singapore to establish a movie distribution business for Southeast Asia.
 Runme incorporated the Hai Seng Co. (海星, which later became the Shaw Brothers Pte Ltd) to distribute films made by Tianyi and other studios.
 In 1927, they operated their own cinema in Tanjong Pagar in Singapore, expanded in Malaya, and opened four cinemas there.
 The number of cinemas owned by the Shaw chain in Southeast Asia would eventually reach 200 by the 1970s before it declined.
 In 1928, Run Run Shaw moved to Singapore to assist Runme.

 In 1931, the Tianyi Studio in Shanghai produced what is considered by some to be the first sound-on-film Chinese talkie, Spring on Stage (歌場春色).
 In 1932, they teamed up with Cantonese opera singer Sit Gok-Sin (薛覺先) to make the first Cantonese talkie, White Golden Dragon (白金龍).
 This film proved to be very successful, and in 1934, they established the Tianyi Studio (Hong Kong) in Kowloon to make Cantonese films.
 The move to Hong Kong was accelerated as the Nanjing government had issued a ban on martial arts films as well as Cantonese films, and two years later, they moved the entire film production operation from Shanghai to Hong Kong.
 Tianyi was reorganized into Nanyang (南洋) Productions with Runde Shaw as the studio head.
 They also announced plan for their first film production studio in Singapore in 1937 to make films in Malay; a studio was built in 1940 to make Malay and Cantonese films, followed by another called Singapore Film Studios in 1941 on Jalan Ampas.
 It produced Malay films under the studio named Malay Film Productions (formally incorporated in 1949) which lasted until 1967.
 The most prominent Malay actor, director and producer of this period was P. Ramlee.